-Edward Richard’s second bridge song ‘Ateb i Gân y Bont’ (an answer to the first song ― see Page 1) is a complete turnaround.
-By now, he was bitterly disappointed and disillusioned with the bridge ; neither the design nor the execution pleased him and his indignation extended to everything and everyone connected with it – to the village, the workmen and even himself.
+Edward Richard’s second bridge song ‘Ateb i Gân y Bont’ (his answer to the first song ― see Page 1) is a complete turnaround.
+He was far from happy with what had been built.
+Neither the design nor the execution pleased him, and his displeasure extended to everything and everyone connected with it – to the village, the workmen and even himself.

 A mid 19th century picture postcard showing the bridge, the river Teifi and a local shop on the left.
 A small tributary called Nant y Cŵn is also visible on the bottom right hand side.

 He saw it as narrow, humpbacked, crooked and generally a hideous, frightful construction ; clearly, not what he had envisaged when writing his first song.
 In his second verse he alleged that some ‘inept’ individuals were still expressing words of approval but he, personally, was being reminded daily of its shortcomings.
 In eyes the bridge had no praiseworthy characteristics whatsoever (see inset).

 The first mention of this second song was in early January 1762 when, on the 14th day of that month, Edward Richard wrote to Evan Evans (Ieuan Brydydd Hir) saying that he had made a second song about the bridge :

 . . .
 I have made . . . another song upon the bridge.

 Edward Richad expresses his disappointment and frustrations with the bridge – not as grandeur and imposing as he had anticipated.

 Mae’n fingul, mae’n fongam, mae’n wargul, mae’n ŵyrgam,

 Ni welwyd un ellyll, na bwbach mor erchyll,

 In March 1762, he also sent a copy of the same song to Lewis Morris and received an acknowledgment dated the 27th March saying